Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 5. involve children in activities without psychological coercion, rely on their interest, taking into account their social experience;

-6. to ensure the emotional-personal and socio-moral development of the child, to preserve and strengthen the health of children.
+6. ensure the emotional, personal and social-moral development of the child, preserve and strengthen the health of children.

-In this regard, I sought to find new most effective ways and means of solving the tasks.
-Today, one of the most striking, developing, interesting, meaningful methods for both adults and children, I think, is project activity.
-By the definition of Professor W.Kh.
-Killpatrick, who developed the "Project-Based Learning System", "project method", "A project is any action done from the heart and with a specific purpose."
+In this regard, I sought to find new most effective ways and means of solving assigned problems.
+Today, I believe that one of the most vibrant, educational, interesting, and significant methods for both adults and children is project activity.
+According to the definition of Professor W.H.
+Killpatrick, who developed the “Project-based learning system”, “project method”, “A project is any action performed with the whole heart and with a specific purpose.”

-From modern education what is required is no longer a simple fragmentary inclusion of research and project teaching methods into educational practice, but purposeful work to develop research abilities, specially organized training of children in the skills and abilities of project and research search.
+From modern education What is required is no longer a simple fragmented inclusion of research and project-based teaching methods in educational practice, but targeted work on the development of research abilities, specially organized training of children in the skills of project-based and research search.

-This is also important because the most valuable and durable knowledge is obtained independently, in the course of one's own creative research.
-On the contrary, knowledge acquired by learning is usually significantly inferior to them in depth and strength.
-No less important is the fact that it is more natural and therefore much easier for a child to comprehend something new, acting like a scientist (to conduct their own research - observing, setting up experiments, making their own judgments and conclusions based on them) than to receive knowledge already obtained by someone in " finished form."
+This is also important because the most valuable and lasting knowledge is obtained independently, in the course of one’s own creative research.
+On the contrary, knowledge acquired through learning is usually significantly inferior in depth and strength.
+It is equally important that it is more natural and therefore much easier for a child to comprehend new things by acting like a scientist (conducting his own research - observing, conducting experiments, making his own judgments and conclusions based on them) than to receive knowledge already obtained by someone else in “ finished form."

 As a result of this technology, I see children becoming active participants in the educational process.
-This makes it possible to know oneself without feeling the “pressure” of adults.
-The experience of independent activity develops self-confidence in children, reduces anxiety when faced with problems, and creates the habit of independently looking for solutions.
-If the child does not acquire a positive experience of creative activity, then in adulthood he may form the conviction that this direction of development is inaccessible to him.
+This makes it possible to get to know yourself without feeling the “pressure” of adults.
+The experience of independent activity develops in children self-confidence, reduces anxiety when faced with problems, and creates the habit of independently looking for solutions.
+If a child does not gain positive experience in creative activity, then mature age he may form the belief that this direction of development is inaccessible to him.
 But it is through creative abilities that a person can most fully reveal himself as a person.
-Modern society makes great demands on such personality traits as creativity, the ability to self-development.
+Modern society places great demands on such personality qualities as creativity and the ability for self-development.

-Collective experiences, as well as the joy of success, pride in the approval of adults, bring children closer to each other, help to improve the microclimate in the group.
-Project activities allow any team to turn into a cohesive team, where every child feels needed in solving an important task.
-I believe that project activity can be presented as a way of organizing the pedagogical process, based on the interaction of teachers, pupils and parents.
+Collective experiences, as well as the joy of success, pride from the approval of adults, bring children closer to each other and help improve the microclimate in the group.
+Project activities allow you to turn any team into a cohesive team, where every child feels needed in solving an important task.
+I believe that project activities can be presented as a way of organizing the pedagogical process, based on the interaction of teachers, students and parents.
 Involving parents in project activities is of great value:

 • they become active participants in the learning process of their children, fathers and mothers feel like “good parents” because they contribute to learning and acquire new skills.

-• a deeper understanding of the learning process of preschool children develops.
+• a deeper understanding of the learning process for preschool children develops.

-main goal project method in kindergarten is: the development of a free creative personality.
+Main goal The project method in kindergarten is: the development of a free creative personality.
 The main tasks to achieve the goal are:

 • ensuring the psychological well-being and health of children;